 Toxic Mold Illness is severe and it can injure your entire body.
 In order to get it under control, you need good physicians working on top of the multiple diseases.

-Since 2018, I have been asking… and begging… for a primary care physician at Cedars-Sinai, but have been continually rejected because somehow they think deafness is contagious.
+Since 2018, I have been asking… and begging… for a primary care physician at Cedars-Sinai, but have been continually rejected because somehow deaf people are not worthy.
 Finally, after getting rejected in the same fashion as this week by Dr. Michele Neeley (story to come), customer care apologized and randomly paired me with Dr. Stephanie Tran.

 Dr. Tran was brilliant and patient and didn’t mind that I was deaf, but then she dropped me because it turns out she is living in the same building as me in Beverly Hills and has suffered from the mold exposure as well.
 I did not even recognize her or know her, but she recognized me so that was the end of that.
 She found it a conflict of interest… I did not.
 She told me to find someone new… as if it was easy.